prettore/Train_Timetabling_DQL/README.md

 These folders contain scripts for specific model configurations:

 #### 📦 `ModelA_Scripts/`
 Training and evaluation routine for **Model A** (baseline reward design).
+This folder also contains the plots visualizing key performance metrics generated after training, including delay measures, and learning curves.

+ma
 #### 📦 `ModelB_Scripts/`
 Scripts implementing **Model B** with adjusted reward shaping and improvements.
+This folder also contains the plots visualizing key performance metrics generated after training, including delay measures, and learning curves.

 #### 📦 `ModelC_Scripts/`
 Contains code for **Model C**, which includes curriculum learning and advanced shaping.
+This folder also contains the plots visualizing key performance metrics generated after training, including delay measures, and learning curves.

 Each folder typically contains:
 - training loop scripts